An Introduction about you

 Windsurfing: This was a spontaneous moment, photographed while driving and hoping I could get the shot before my daughter became aware of the camera.
 I think most people can relate to this image.

 Dunes: I’ve become attracted to sand dunes and their abstract resemblance to the human.
-This is my favorite from the series “The Dunes.”
+This is my favorite from the series “The Dunes of .”
 More Images

 Fountainhead: This is my favorite image from the series “The Fountainhead.”
 I’ll always remember how much our rights as photographers have been limited by 911.
 I shot these images in about 15 cities and was molested about as many times.
 Full Story here